 Maybe you have a trip to the beach coming up, or maybe you just want to fit into your favorite pair of jeans from a few years ago.
-No matter the reason, when you’re faced with the problem of how to get rid of belly fat, it can be a frustrating process.
+No matter the reason, trying to get rid of belly fat can be a frustrating process.

 Generally speaking, subcutaneous fat isn’t the most dangerous kind of fat.
 That’s not to say that this type of fat isn’t hard on your joints or that it can’t lead to chronic health issues.
-But when you read about fat being linked to heart disease, diabetes, and cancer, chances are you’re reading about visceral fat.
+But when you read about fat’s links to cardiovascular issues, chances are you’re reading about visceral fat.

 A little visceral fat is normal.
 We tend to accumulate more of it later in life thanks to a dated bit of evolution that assumes we have less muscle as we age, causing fat to build up to protect our internal organs.
 The problems start piling up when you have too much of it.

 If you want to get rid of belly fat, the obvious answer is to stop eating so much junk and to get some exercise, for Pete’s sake!
 Beyond that, you can start to lose visceral fat through these basic lifestyle tweaks.

 If you’re looking for belly fat burning exercises, you’re going to need something that’s high intensity.
 A study on middle-aged obese women with metabolic syndrome showed that high intensity exercise did a better job of banishing visceral fat than low-intensity exercise (such as sustained jogging) or no exercise at all.
 (Duh.)
 The women also experienced a reduction in abdominal subcutaneous fat.
 (Double duh.)

-- Eat more soluble fiber.
 It’s true – eating more of certain foods can actually help you get rid of belly fat.
 A five-year study on minorities ranging in age from 18 to 81 showed that if you add soluble fiber to your diet, and combine it with exercise, you can accelerate visceral fat loss.
 You’ll find soluble fiber in oat bran, barley, nuts, seeds, beans, lentils, peas, and some fruits and vegetables, including apples, pears, and Brussels sprouts.